eva-org/eva-core/README.md

 ## Preview
 * Usage `command+\` or `ctrl+\`
-* Temporarily support three extensions, you can get there from https://github.com/eva-org
+* Temporarily support three extensions, you can get them from https://github.com/eva-org

 ## Usage
 * Press `alt+space` to show/hide the window